Tutorial - Integrate Dynamo

 Here a short summary of the process.

-# Create an empty editor-type app
+• Create an empty editor type app

-> viktor-cli create-app my-Dynamo-app --app-type editor
+viktor-cli create-app my-Dynamo-app --app-type editor

-# Navigate to the app directory and install the app
+• Navigate to the app directory

-> cd my-Dynamo-app
+cd my-Dynamo-app

-function sets the newly created app to use the latest SDK-version
+Please be aware that the create-app function sets the newly created app to use the latest SDK-version While this tutorial was written using SDK version 14.0.0.

 Add input fields

-, and add the relevant fields to your parametrization.
+1. Open app.py, and add the relevant fields to your parametrization.
 If you like you could accompany the fields with some instructive text.
 Don't forget to import the necessary fields.
-In the end yourapp.py
+In the end your app.py file should look like this:

 from viktor import ViktorController